1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 4. Clashed Die Errors

 A die clash error occurs when obverse and reverse dies strike each other without a planchet between them, causing mirror images to transfer between the opposing dies and appear on subsequently struck coins.
+On Morgan Dollars, clash marks commonly appear as lines on Liberty’s neck from the eagle’s wing tip, or leaf transfers near her chin and lips from the reverse wreath design.

-Where to Sell Your 1878 Morgan Silver Dollar?
+Where to Sell Your 1878 Morgan Silver Dollar

 Remember, knowledge is profit: understanding your coin’s true worth ensures you receive fair market value regardless of where you choose to sell.